Checklist of Requirements for Federal Websites and Digital Services

 NoteYou should regularly review your agency’s websites and other digital products and services to ensure they comply with all relevant laws, policies, and regulations.

-- 21st Century IDEA, including the required website standards, December 2018
+- 21st Century Integrated Digital Experience Act (21st Century IDEA), including the required website standards, December 2018

 - OMB M-17-06, Policies for Federal Agency Public Websites and Digital Services (PDF, 1.2 MB, 18 pages, November 2016)